Nailsea: Sports

 Nailsea has four football clubs, AFC Nailsea, Selkirk United, Nailsea United FC and Nailsea & Tickenham F.C.
 The two clubs also organise junior football teams in the area, catering for under 8s to under 16s.
 Nailsea Cricket Club was formed in the mid-1850s and runs six sides across senior, junior, and women's cricket, covering an area of West Bristol and North Somerset.

 Nailsea also has a ladies hockey club, which was formed in 1924.
 The club has two league teams: a youth team and a veterans team.
 The Scotch Horn Centre provides both an aerobic exercise and a free weights gym, as well as squash courts, and room for other indoor sports.
 Nailsea does not have a public swimming pool despite a long-running campaign by the Nailsea Swimming Pool Interest Group to build one.
 Other leisure facilities in the area include a swimming pool in nearby Backwell and a golf club in Tickenham.
 Nailsea also has a croquet club with four full-sized lawns (Nailsea and District Croquet Club).

 Nailsea and Backwell Rugby Football Club's 1st XV play in level 8 of the RFU league system as of 2012, and the 2nd XV in Somerset 2 North (level 10).

 Notable people

 One of Nailsea's best known celebrities was Adge Cutler, the Somerset folk singer, whose backing band was The Wurzels.
 He worked at the Coates cider factory.
 The Wurzels' album Live at the Royal Oak was recorded at The Royal Oak, a public house on the High Street.
 Cutler is buried in Christ Church graveyard.

+Other notable people born, raised or living in Nailsea include: